MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/creating-a-camera-driver-mft.md

 "CameraPostProcessingPluginCLSID"="{3456A71B-ECD7-11D0-B908-00A0C9223196}"
 ```

+>[!NOTE]
-**Note**  `KSCATEGORY_VIDEO_CAMERA` is recommended for cameras.
+>`KSCATEGORY_VIDEO_CAMERA` is recommended for cameras.
 You will normally only need one of the registry keys, depending on how the device is registered.

 ## Associate your app with the camera